-For participants who enter Step 3 from Step 2 SOC arm, Step 3 virologic failure is defined as confirmed HIV-1 RNA >200 copies/mL after Step 3, week 0.
+For participants who enter Step 3 from Step 1 or Step 2 Arm B SOC arm, Step 3 virologic failure is defined as confirmed HIV-1 RNA >200 copies/mL after Step 3, week 0.

 If the initial sample was collected during a treatment interruption, sites are encouraged to address toxicity or adherence issues before taking the confirmatory sample, if possible, within the allowed window.
 If the evaluations at the time of confirmed virologic failure coincide with a regularly scheduled visit, the evaluations should be combined.